vkbo/novelWriter/README.md

 ### Easy Organising of Project Files

-The structure of the project is shown on the left hand side of the main GUI.
+The structure of the project is shown on the left hand side of the main window.
 Project files are organised into root folders, indicating what class of file they are.
 The most important root folder is the `Novel` folder, which contains all of the files that make up the finished novel.
 Each root folder can have subfolders.
-Folders have no impact on the final project structure, they are there for you to organise your files in whatever way you need.
+Subfolders have no impact on the final project structure, they are there for you to organise your files in whatever way you want.

 The editor supports four levels of headings, which determines what level the following text belongs to.
 Headings of level one signify a book or partition title.
 Headings of level two signify the